openstack/openstack-manuals/doc/arch-design-draft/source/design-compute/design-compute-hypervisor.rst

 * `Hyper-V <http://technet.microsoft.com/en-us/library/hh831531.aspx>`_
 * `Docker <https://www.docker.com/>`_

-Probably the most important factor in your choice of hypervisor is your current usage or experience.
-Aside from that, there are practical concerns to do with feature parity, documentation, and the level of community experience.
+An important factor in your choice of hypervisor is your current organization's hypervisor usage or experience.
+Also important is the hypervisor's feature parity, documentation, and the level of community experience.

-For example, KVM is the most widely adopted hypervisor in the OpenStack community.
-Besides KVM, more deployments run Xen, LXC, VMware, and Hyper-V than the others listed.
-However, each of these are lacking some feature support or the documentation on how to use them with OpenStack is out of date.
+As per the recent OpenStack user survey, KVM is the most widely adopted hypervisor in the OpenStack community.
+Besides KVM, there are many deployments that run other hypervisors such as LXC, VMware, Xen and Hyper-V. However, these hypervisors are either less used, are niche hypervisors, or have limited functionality based on the more commonly used hypervisors.
+This is due to gaps in feature parity.

+In addition, the nova configuration reference below details feature support for hypervisors as well as ironic and Virtuozzo (formerly Parallels).

 The best information available to support your choice is found on the `Hypervisor Support Matrix